Why to consider running a home care business?

 Opening a franchise will get you started quickly and equip you with a brand, advertising, procedures, training and tools that you need to get a quick start.
-Some of the concerns of going the franchise route are as follows:
+Here's a link to an article on the best-liked home care franchises.
+Some of the benefits and concerns of going the franchise route are as follows:

 - Start-up fee ranging from $20,000 to over $100,000